pingsphere-io/pingsphere.io/README.md

 # PingSphere.io

 Welcome to pingsphere.io!
-PingSphere is a product of HA Devevelopment Technologies and the first step in many modern internet services.
+PingSphere is a product of HA Development Technologies and the first step in many modern internet services.

-At it's core PingSphere.io is a uptime monitoring service designed to monitor all kinds of web services as close to real time as possible.
-However doing this at scale, with minimal infrastructure while achieving high availiblity makes it a hard thing to do.
+At its core PingSphere.io is a uptime monitoring service designed to monitor all kinds of web services as close to real time as possible.
+However, doing this at scale, with minimal infrastructure while achieving high availability makes it a hard thing to do.

 We've managed it with amazing low level & kernel by passing networking code.
-A super resilient & redudent process for managing alert notifications,
+A super resilient & redundant process for managing alert notifications,

-PingSphere.io has multiple useful features and will support multiple if not all network protocals as well as commonly used API application checks.
+PingSphere.io has multiple useful features and will support multiple if not all network protocols as well as commonly used API application checks.

 **Why are we doing this?
 There are so many others out there?**